Iselin C. Hermann

-Iselin C. Hermann (born 22 June 1959 in Copenhagen, Denmark) is a Danish writer.
+Iselin C. Hermann (born 22 June 1959) is a Danish writer.

 Early life and education

 Hermann is the daughter of auctioneer Jens Hermann and Kinne Hermann.
 She graduated from Ingrid Jespersens Gymnasieskole in 1977 and subsequently studied at a theater program in Aix-en-Provence, as well as at the École Nationale du Cirque in Paris, where she was trained as a tightrope walker and circus performer.
 She studied theater arts and Italian language at Copenhagen University from 1979 to 1981and completed a master's degree in Danish at the same institution in 1986 with a thesis focusing on themes of fragmentation in the works of author Henrik Nordbrandt.

 Career

-Hermann worked as an Assistant Director at the Folketeatret and Gladsaxe Teater from 1979-1981 and later became a member of Torben Jetsmark's troupe “Tribunen.”
+Hermann worked as an assistant director at the Folketeatret and Gladsaxe Teater from 1979 to 1981 and later became a member of Torben Jetsmark's troupe “Tribunen.”
 She started work in the publishing industry in 1982 as a secretary at Christian Ejlers Forlag.
-She held the same position with Brøndums Forlag 1984-1991 and from 1991-1998 with Brøndom/Aschehoug.
+She held the same position with Brøndums Forlag 1984-1991 and from 1991 to 1998 with Brøndom/Aschehoug.
 Since 1998, she has worked full-time as an author.